It may be the Sunshine State, but it rains in Florida every now and then. It’s a little humid sometimes too…

 - Paint roller: Opt for a roller with at least a 3/4 inch nap.
 This will let it soak up enough of the paint and spread evenly over the rough surface.

 The type of paint tray isn’t important.
-You can usually get by with a spare you’ve got leftover from another paint job if you want.
+You can usually get by with a spare you’ve got left over from another paint job.

 Just be sure that any old paint is thoroughly cleaned off first.

-I bought a new one because they’re less than $5 each and you can usually find them at your local hardware store for under $2 each.
+I bought a new one for under $5, but you can sometimes find them at your local hardware store for around $2.

 As I said before, Drylok goes on relatively thick and exactly like you’d paint any other surface.
 One gallon covers anywhere between 75-100 square feet.

-So for two coats of paint, I used about a gallon and a half of Drylok for one wall in my garage.
+So, I used about a gallon and a half of Drylok for two coats of paint for one wall in my garage.

-It’s not cheap, but waterproofing your garage walls with Drylok is a lot cheaper than fixing water damage from leaky walls.
+It’s not cheap, but waterproofing garage walls with Drylok is much cheaper than fixing water damage from leaky walls.

-The next step in my garage transformation was to add a wood frame over the concrete garage walls.
-Click on that link to follow along.
+The next step in my garage transformation was to add a wood frame over the concrete garage walls and some water-resistant drywall over the top.